nsrr/msp-documentation/Pages/README.md

 Users must include the following text in any Acknowledgements:

-> Data provided for this report was funded by National Institutes of Health grant R01 HD079411, awarded to Janet A. DiPietro, Johns Hopkins Bloomberg School of Public Health.
+> Data provided for this report was funded by National Institutes of Health grant R01 HD079411, awarded to Janet A. DiPietro, Johns Hopkins Bloomberg School of Public Health, Johns Hopkins University.
 > The National Sleep Research Resource was supported by the U.S. National Institutes of Health, National Heart Lung and Blood Institute (R24 HL114473, 75N92019R002).

 ## Changelog